contiv/contiv.github.io/websrc/source/documents/support/index.md

 - For the latest on Contiv development, follow our [blog](http://blogs.cisco.com/tag/contiv).

 - Interested in commercial support?
 Reach out [to us](mailto:contiv-support@external.cisco.com) and we can discuss your options.
-Full support matrix is listed [here](/documents/support/supportmatrix.html).
+Full support matrix for each Contiv version is listed [here](/documents/support/supportmatrix/index.html).

 <div class="row">
     <div class="col-md-10 col-md-offset-1" style="position:absolute; top:90%;">